oneofthezombies/shell-process/README.md

 Likewise, `run` and `try_run` can all be used.

-In addition to the four methods above, you can of course also use the Rust official `std::process::Command` methods.
+In addition to the methods above, you can of course also use the Rust official `std::process::Command` methods.
 For more information about `std::process::Command`, please check [the Rust official page](https://doc.rust-lang.org/std/process/struct.Command.html).

 The `run` and `try_run` methods are implemented as `CommandExt`.